Gunnika/Visual-Question-Answering/README.md

 https://github.com/KaihuaTang/VQA2.0-Recent-Approachs-2018.pytorch

 ## Models
+https://github.com/KaihuaTang/VQA2.0-Recent-Approachs-2018.pytorch has reimplemented several approaches using the following models:

 1. Bottom up and Top Down Attention https://arxiv.org/abs/1707.07998
 Uses a combined top-down and bottom-up attention mechanism to calculate attention at object level and over other notable regions of the image.
 The bottom-up mechanism is based on Faster R-CNN and proposes image regions, each with an associated feature vector while the top-down mechanism determines feature weightings.